facebook/react-native-website/docs/pushnotificationios.md

 - `identifier` : The identifier of this notification.
 - `title` : The title of this notification.
 - `body` : The body of this notification.
-- `category` : The category of this notification, if has one.
+- `category` : The category of this notification (optional).
-- `userInfo` : An optional object containing additional notification data.
+- `userInfo` : An object containing additional notification data (optional).
 - `thread-id` : The thread identifier of this notification, if has one.

 ---